hakenr/BlazorGrpcWebCodeFirst/README.md

-# BlaBlazor WebAssembly with gRPC-Web code-first approach
+# Blazor WebAssembly with gRPC-Web code-first approach
 Do you like WCF-like approach and need to cover communication in between ASP.NET Core service and Blazor WebAssembly client?
 Use code-first with gRPC-Web!
 You can try the it right now by following a few simple steps (<a href="https://github.com/hakenr/BlazorGrpcWebCodeFirst/commit/e2bbbbb0aa8b9c9709145e271ee25cb41a4effae">commit</a>):
 ## 1. Blazor.Server - Prepare the ASP.NET Core host<
 Add NuGet packages: